We understand the emotional and physical impact paralysis can have on people and their families.

-Paralysis is the loss of the ability to move one or more of the muscles in the body and can be associated with a loss of feeling and other bodily functions.
-The loss is not ordinarily to do with the muscles themselves but is generally due to nerve damage or an injury to the spinal cord.
+Paralysis is the loss of the ability to move one or more muscles in the body, and can be associated with a loss of feeling and other bodily functions.
+The loss is not usually to do with the muscles themselves, but is generally due to nerve damage or an injury to the spinal cord.

 - Localised paralysis is where a specific section of the body is paralysed such as the face or a hand.

 - Generalised paralysis is where a large area of the body is affected.
 Examples of generalised paralysis include:

 - monoplegia –one limb is paralysed

 - hemiplegia –the arm and leg on one side of the body are paralysed

 - paraplegia –both legs are paralysed, or sometimes the pelvis and some of the lower body

 - Tetraplegia – (also known as quadriplegia) is where both arms and both legs are paralysed.